Join us for a special BIPOC (Black, Indigenous, and People of Color) centered class to practice the basics of Power Tools

 Until further notice, NO GREENWOOD ON THE BANDSAWS.

-NO TURNING AT OPEN SHOP.
+NO LATHE USE AT OPEN SHOP.
 Instead please register for one of our Open Turning Sessions.

 Please email hello@fireweedwoodshop.org if you have any questions about open shop or what tools are available to use.